JuliaAI/LearnAPI.jl/docs/src/traits.md

 # [Algorithm Traits](@id traits)

-Traits generally promise specific algorithm behavior, such as: *This algorithm supports per-observation weights, or *This algorithm's `transform` method predicts `Real` vectors*.
+Traits generally promise specific algorithm behavior, such as: *This algorithm can make point or probabilistic predictions*, *This algorithm sees a target variable in training*, or *This algorithm's `transform` method predicts `Real` vectors*.
 They also record more mundane information, such as a package license.

 Algorithm traits are functions whose first (and usually only) argument is an algorithm.